sapientpants/quorum/docs/features.md

    - Optionally, allow the user to choose an avatar or color for their messages.

 2. **LLM Participants**
-   - A list of supported LLMs (OpenAI GPT, Anthropic Claude, Cohere, etc.).
+   - A list of supported LLMs (OpenAI GPT, Anthropic Claude, Grok, etc.).
    - Each LLM participant can be toggled on/off.
    - Fields to configure each LLM participant:
      - **Name** (e.g., "GPT" vs. "Claude"),